flutter/website/src/docs/development/ui/navigation.md

 [Flutter cookbook][] and the [`Navigator`][] API docs.
 The original navigation model uses an imperative approach.

-To learn more about Flutter's updated (2.0) navigation and routing mechanism, which uses a declarative approach, see [Learning Flutter’s new navigation and routing system][].
+To learn about Flutter's updated (2.0) navigation and routing mechanism, which uses a declarative approach, see [Learning Flutter’s new navigation and routing system][].